 The University of Denver Boot Camp offers bootcamps for coding, data analytics, cyber security, digital marketing, UX/UI design, and tech project management.
 It offers immersive full-time or part-time online courses, to set you on the path to a number of lucrative careers in tech.

-The University of Denver Boot Camp is designed to prepare students for careers in tech.
+Designed to prepare students for careers in tech, the University of Denver Boot Camp is considered one of the best coding bootcamps in Denver.
 Their bootcamps teach students through interactive learning, a well-rounded curriculum, and real-world projects.
 They also receive career services to help them pursue their desired career paths.

 The school hires industry experts and instructors who take students through a 12-week or 24-week program.
 Most of their programs are offered as online learning.
 On graduating, many students receive lucrative job offers and work at well-respected, major tech organizations.